JNRowe/bleeter/doc/background.rst

 I have had no real urge to use twitter_, and to this day I still don't.
 Unfortunately, I know a few people who use only twitter_ to push updates.
-Originally, I had included the RSS feed of their timelines in my feed reader, but I had been finding it to be a touch little annoying to process the entries that way.
+Originally, I had included the RSS feed of their timelines in my feed reader, but I had been finding it to be a touch too annoying to process the entries that way.
 I decided to bite the bullet and use a twitter client, that way I could also watch the build bots for a couple of projects I care about too.

 And that is where the problems began.
 It turns out there are no clients that suit my needs.
 All I want is something fast, light, usable on my mobile